 - showing off your coding skills to the world!

 The prize for the best-looking feature-packed playground goes to CodePen.
 The service, co-founded by Chris Coyier, highlights popular demonstrations (“Pens”) and Projects, which is an online Integrated Development Environment you can use to build and deploy web projects, a feature only added in March 2017.
 It offers advanced functionality such as sharing and embedding of Pens, adding external JS and CSS libraries, popular preprocessors, and tons more.
-The PRO service provides cross-browser testing, pair-programming and teaching options for just $9 per month.
+The PRO service provides cross-browser testing, pair-programming and teaching options starting from just $9 per month.